zio/zio-zmx/docs/metrics/index.md

 ## Gauges

 A gauge in ZMX is a named variable of type `Double` that can change over time.
 It can either be set to an absolute value or relative to the current value.

 ### API

-Create a gauge that can be set to absolute values, it can be applied to effects yielding a Double
+Create a gauge that can be set to absolute values.
+It can be applied to effects yielding a Double

 ```scala
 def setGauge(name: String, tags: Label*): MetricAspect[Double]
 ```

+Create a gauge that can be set to absolute values.
+It can be applied to effects producing a value of type `A`.
+Given the effect produces `v: A` the gauge will be set to `f(v)` upon successful execution of the effect.

 ```scala
 def setGaugeWith[A](name: String, tags: Label*)(f: A => Double): MetricAspect[A]
 ```

+Create a gauge that can be set relative to it´s previous value.
+It can be applied to effects yielding a Double.

 ```scala
 def adjustGauge(name: String, tags: Label*): MetricAspect[Double]
 ```

+Create a gauge that can be set relative to it´s previous value.
+It can be applied to effects producing a value of type `A`.
+Given the effect produces `v: A` the gauge will be modified by `_ + f(v)` upon successful execution of the effect.

 ```scala
 def adjustGaugeWith[A](name: String, tags: Label*)(f: A => Double): MetricAspect[A]